tiagoteixeira03/pic1_website/content/english/blog/3rd_week5.md

 #### 2D Path Planning
 <div style="text-align: justify;">

-In the fifth week, the team made significant progress in leveraging the point cloud generated by the Ouster for local and global path planning within the simulation environment.
+This week, the team made significant progress in leveraging the point cloud generated by the Ouster for local and global path planning within the simulation environment.

 To accomplish this, we made modifications to certain launch files, which were previously utilized to transmit the point cloud from the RGBD camera on the robot's torso to the pointcloud_to_laserscan node.
 Given that we already had a ROS topic in the simulation where the Ouster points were being published, our task primarily involved developing the code necessary to relay these points to the node mentioned previously.